aditya1962/BuyGrand/Order_Application_Admin/README.md

 <ol>
 <li> Open SQL Server Management Studio (SSMS), Login using <b>SQL Authentication</b></li>
 <li> Create the Administrator Database, Indexes and Stored Procedures</li>
-    - Locate the creation script at /Database Files/BuyGrandAdministrator Create Script.sql (or get the code <a href="https://github.com/aditya1962/BuyGrand/tree/master/Database%20Files/Database%20Creation%20Scripts/BuyGrandAdministrator%20Create%20Script.sql"> here </a>)<br/>
+    - Locate the creation script at /Database Files/Database Creation Scripts/BuyGrandAdministrator Create Script.sql (or get the code <a href="https://github.com/aditya1962/BuyGrand/tree/master/Database%20Files/Database%20Creation%20Scripts/BuyGrandAdministrator%20Create%20Script.sql"> here </a>)<br/>
     - Open the file located in the step above<br/>
     - Execute the file (or click F5 in your keyboard)

 <li> Create the Administrator Read Replica Database, Indexes and Stored Procedures</li>
-    - Locate the creation script at /Database Files/BuyGrandAdministratorReadReplica Create Script.sql (or get the code <a href="https://github.com/aditya1962/BuyGrand/blob/master/Database%20Files/Database%20Creation%20Scripts/BuyGrandAdministratorReadReplica%20Create%20Script.sql"> here </a>)<br/>
+    - Locate the creation script at /Database Files/Database Creation Scripts/BuyGrandAdministratorReadReplica Create Script.sql (or get the code <a href="https://github.com/aditya1962/BuyGrand/blob/master/Database%20Files/Database%20Creation%20Scripts/BuyGrandAdministratorReadReplica%20Create%20Script.sql"> here </a>)<br/>
     - Open the file located in the step above<br/>
     - Execute the file (or click F5 in your keyboard)
 </ol>